kiaganz/Contact-Amsterdam-Internship/README.md

 Image trace -> Expand -> vector -> ungroup -> delate the part on the image that you don't want.

 ![alt text](https://raw.githubusercontent.com/kiaganz/Contact-Amsterdam-Internship/255ec53833e0881eddee984e101eeb5d185c4cc6/imagine/stikers.jpg)

+For a perfect sticker after cut, if you prefer, it is possible to take off the vinyl part that you don't need and cover the sticker with tranfer tape and lay and flatten it well with something plane and rigid like any kind of plastic card.

+# Day 3
+## LUSERCUTTER

+Stamp from a vectorial image.

+Setting for